Required reading:

-This is the ninth in a series of notes to fifteen lectures for my class Communication and Culture.
+This is the eighth in a series of notes to fifteen lectures for my class Communication and Culture.

 Transition notes